 The endpoint protection software allows users to run scans and updates, and view the logs.
 There is a choice of scans that users can run.
 These are Flash Scan (running processes), Custom Scan, Full Scan or Rootkit Scan.
 Users can also scan a file/folder/drive from Windows Explorer’s right-click menu.
 You can hide the user interface completely if you want, by editing the policy.

-When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Cisco AMP immediately detected and quarantined the malicious files.
+When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Cisco initially did not take action.
+However, when we tried to copy the malicious files to the Windows Desktop, they were immediately detected and quarantined.
 No alert was shown to the end user.
 However, the endpoint software can be configured by policy to show detection notifications.

-CrowdStrike Falcon Pro provides endpoint protection software for Windows and macOS workstations, plus Windows servers.
-This is managed using a cloud-based console.
+CrowdStrike Falcon Pro provides a cloud-based console for managing the endpoint protection software.
 As well as malware protection, the product includes investigative functions for analysing and remediating attacks.
 It can manage networks with thousands of devices.
 We note that CrowdStrike Falcon Pro is available as a fully managed service for organisations that desire a more hands-off solution to endpoint protection.
 CrowdStrike tell us that they have datacentres in the USA and EU, in order to comply with the respective data protection regulations.

 The console is navigated from the Falcon menu in the top left-hand corner of the console.
 This lists individual pages under headings such as Activity, Investigate, Hosts, Configuration, Dashboards and Users.
-You can easily bookmark any page of the console, and then go directly to that page using the Bookmarks section of the menu.
+You can easily bookmark any page of the console (using the bookmark symbol in the top left-hand corner of the page), and then go directly to that page using the Bookmarks section of the menu.

 This is the page you see when you first log on to the console.
 It shows various status items in large panels.
 There is a list of most recent detections, with a graphical severity rating.
 You can also see a graph of detections by tactic (e.g. Machine learning, Defense Evasion) over the past month.
 Terms from the MITRE ATT&CK Framework are used to show attack stages here.
 Some of the panels are linked to details pages.
 Thus, you can click on the New detections panel to open up the Detections details page.

 Here you can search a list of threat detections using a wide range of criteria.
 These include severity, tactics, detection technique, time, status and triggering file.
 For each detection, you can see full details, including a process tree view.
-You can contain network a host from here, and assign a console user for remediation.
+You can assign a console user for remediation.

 Activity\Quarantined Files page

 As you would expect, this page lets you see files that have been quarantined by the system.
 You can see the filename, device name, number of detections counted on the network, user involved, and of course date and time of detection.
 Quarantined files can be released or deleted.
 Clicking on a quarantined file opens a details panel with additional information.
 This includes file path for the location where it was detected, file hashes, file size, file version, detection method and severity.
-You can also start a sandbox analysis from here.
 There is a search function and a variety of filters you can use to find specific files within the quarantine repository.

 Configuration\Prevention Policies page

 Here you can create and edit the protection policies for endpoints.
 You can define behaviour for a number of different types of attack-related behaviour, such as ransomware, exploitation, and lateral movement.
-Some sensor components, such as Cloud Machine Learning and Sensor Machine Learning have separate configurable levels for detection and prevention.
+Some sensor components, such as Cloud Machine Learning and Sensor Machine Learning, have separate configurable levels for detection and prevention.
 5 different levels of sensitivity can be set, ranging from Disabled to Extra Aggressive.
-Custom Indicators of Attack (IOA) can also be created and assigned here.
+Custom Indicators of Attack (IOA) can also be created and assigned here, and there’s an option to perform automated remediation of IOA detections.

 Hosts\Host Management page